-The city's COVID-19 quarantine advisory now includes 40 states and one territory after Connecticut and Maryland were added back on this week.
+The city's quarantine advisory now includes 47 states and two territories after Alabama, Florida, Hawaii, Mississippi, Texas and Puerto Rico were added to the list.

 Note: The video in the player above is from a previous report.

-As of Tuesday, every state or territory except for Alabama, Washington D.C., Florida, Georgia, Hawaii, Louisiana, Mississippi, Puerto Rico, South Carolina, Tennessee, Texas and the Virgin Islands are on the Travel Advisory.
+As of Tuesday, every state or territory except for Guam, Louisiana, South Carolina, and the Virgin Islands are on the Travel Advisory.
+Maryland has not reported complete COVID case data to the CDC for at least two weeks and remains on the advisory.

 Officials recommend that unvaccinated travelers should get tested one to three days before leaving on the trip as well as getting tested three to five days after returning.
 Unvaccinated travelers are asked to self-quarantine for seven days after returning from travel even if they test negative.
 Those who do not get tested should self-quarantine for 10 days after travel and avoid those at high-risk for COVID for 14 days after travel.